Evelee History, Family Crest & Coats of Arms

 Early History of the Evelee family

-Another 173 words (12 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Evelee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Evelee research.
+Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554, 1554, 1639 and 1664 are included under the topic Early Evelee History in all our PDF Extended History products and printed products wherever possible.

 Evelee Spelling Variations